Learning Management Systems

 Learning Management Systems (LMS) are environments in which you can prepare and deliver course materials and resources, communicate, and collaborate with your students.
 LMS systems can be used to augment face-to-face courses, facilitate blended learning, and host fully online courses/programs.

-The University of Delaware officially supports two learning management systems: Canvas and Sakai.
-You are encouraged to host your course sites in one of the two LMS, depending on your planned learning activities and personal preferences.
+The University of Delaware officially supports one learning management system: Canvas.
+You are encouraged to host your course sites in the LMS, depending on your planned learning activities and personal preferences.

 ATS staff have expertise in matching LMS tools to your pedagogical needs.
 Schedule a consultation with one of our instructional designers.